 For example, let’s pretend that two businesses each process $1,000 in transactions.
 Business A has an average ticket of $10, and Business B has an average ticket of $100.
 This means that Business A will have 100 transactions, and Business B will have 10 transactions.

 Let’s assume that both businesses have the exact same rates, including a $0.18 transaction fee.
 Business A would pay $18 in transaction fees, while Business B would only pay $1.80.
 Business A pays 1,000% more!

-Businesses that have low average tickets sometimes opt to impose a minimum purchase amount on credit card transactions.
-Doing so helps to fend off credit card use on very low transactions.
+Businesses that have low average tickets sometimes opt to impose a minimum for credit cards.
+Doing so helps to fend off credit card use on very low transaction amounts.

 Here’s how to account for average ticket size when determining average processing fees for your business.

-Divide your business's expected/actual monthly processing volume by its average ticket, and multiply that number by the total transaction fee, which is roughly $0.18 - $0.20 for card-present businesses, or $0.25 - $0.30 for card-not-present businesses.
+Divide your business’s expected / actual monthly processing volume by the average ticket, and multiply that number by the total transaction fee.
+(Roughly $0.18 – $0.20 for card-present businesses, or $0.25 – $0.30 for card-not-present businesses.)
 Divide this number by the processing volume, and multiply it by 100.
 This will yield the percentage of total volume that goes toward paying transaction fees.

 Keep this number handy, because we’re going to use it later to figure the total average credit card processing fees for your business.